LeonBroseliske/se-lib/README.md

 delmailuserincoming:

-Deletes a mail address from the incoming queue, in either normal or frozen state.
+Deletes all mails from a certain mail address from the incoming queue, in either normal or frozen state.
 If it has a lot of mails in the queue, the API calls will use batches of 50 mails per call.

 	${mailaddress}	The mail address that needs to be deleted

 delmailuserincomingstr:

-Deletes mails matching the supplied string from the incoming queue, in either normal or frozen state.
+Deletes mails matching the supplied keyword in recipient and sender from the incoming queue, in either normal or frozen state.
 If it has a lot of mails in the queue, the API calls will use batches of 50 mails per call.

 	${mailaddress}	The string that needs to be deleted